You are an affiliate marketer.

 Afterward, you can brand your blog by providing consistent value on a particular topic & pushing yourself towards authority in that niche.

-But why I prefer blogging to other mediums?
+But why do I prefer blogging to other mediums?

 Unlike other social platforms, blogging can be highly scaled.
 Though it has its pros & cons, blogging is considered one of the most online profitable businesses.